 - 3 tablespoons minced flat-leaf parsley

 - Bring a large pot of water to a boil.
 Salt the water generously.
 Add the orzo and cook until al dente, according to package directions.
 Drain into a colander and rinse well with cold water.
+Drain well, giving the colander a shake to get rid of extra water.
 Transfer to a serving bowl.

 - Add the tomatoes, cucumber, chickpeas, feta cheese, olives, basil, mint and parsley.
 Stir to combine.